blastbeng/spotisub/README.md

 FEATURES:
+* Spotdl integration, used to optionally download tracks not found in your library
 * Generate 5 playlist based on your history, top tracks and saved tracks
 * Generate artist reccomendation playlists for every artist in your library
 * Generate playlists based on your created and followed playlists on Spotify